 The goal of the PA State GEAR UP Project is to significantly increase the number and percentage of disadvantaged middle school and secondary school students in the Harrisburg, Allentown and Philadelphia school districts who are prepared for, pursue and succeed in postsecondary education.
 The Pennsylvania State System of Higher Education (PASSHE) has oversight of the Commonwealth's GEAR UP grant for Harrisburg, Allentown and Philadelphia.
 The Philadelphia Youth Network (PYN) has been contracted to serve as the local project administrator for the Philadelphia component of the state grant.
+Under the grant, the College serves Germantown, Fels, and Furness High Schools with academic supports to help students increase their academic performance and to gain early awareness to higher education.
 For more information, please call 215-751-8933.